USC Programming Contest

 You can greatly improve your chances to do well in the contest by practicing beforehand.
 There are three areas that help:

-• Know your language, whether it is Java or C/C++.
+• Know your language, whether it is Java, Python, or C/C++.
 Often, there are cool features that make writing programs a lot easier.
 And you shouldn't get stuck on syntax problems during the contest.

 • Know your algorithms.
 Most contest problems involve standard algorithms from the following areas: sorting, searching (including depth-first search, breadth-first search and backtracking), dynamic programming, graph algorithms and geometric algorithms.
 Identifying the problem and knowing the algorithm to solve it makes you a lot quicker in solving a problem.